 1. Tea To Relieve Menstrual Cramps

 Drinking tea to relieve menstrual cramps is a no-brainer.
-It will keep you hydrated and when you use the right herbs, it will ease the pain and loosen up cramps.
+It will keep you hydrated and when you use the right herbs (raspberry leaf tea for instance), it will ease the pain and loosen up cramps.
 But which tea actually helps against menstrual pain?

 To enhance effectiveness it’s important to start the tea treatment already some time before you have your period.
 Here are two of the Femna Teas that help relieve menstrual cramps naturally:

 Harmonizing tea that will help your body keep its hormones in balance, especially when you feel tense and moody.

 How to use: Drink daily for 7 days before period starts.